 At Janssen Oncology EMEA, we understand that the power to change the lives of those with cancer begins with a very considered step.
 Forwards.
 Whether it’s from a passing conversation, a new indication approval, or even just reaching one more patient.
 It is about that promise of absolute dedication and commitment to innovation, finding new solutions, and listening to patients and healthcare professionals, so we can extend and improve the quality of life for those living with cancer.
 That’s The Power of PurposeTM.

 Despite the incredible work of the oncology community across Europe, cancer remains the second leading cause of premature death in this region.
-At Janssen Oncology EMEA, we fiercely believe cancer is a challenge we can collectively overcome, and our ultimate aim is to make cancer a manageable, even curable, condition.
+At Janssen Oncology EMEA, we fiercely believe cancer is a challenge we can collectively overcome, and our ultimate aim is to make cancer an interceptable, even curable, or chronic disease.

 We know that receiving a cancer diagnosis can be overwhelming and sparks fear.
 We are striving to change this, so that one day the words “you have cancer” will be less terrifying for patients to hear and less distressing for healthcare professionals to say and act upon.